-The News Agency of Nigeria (NAN) reports that the service was held at SCOAN premises, Ikotun, Lagos State.
+Reports it that the service was held at SCOAN premises, Ikotun, Lagos State.

 The service was one of Joshua’s burial activities.

-NAN reports that SCOAN had, at a news conference on June 29, said that July 5 to July 11, would be dedicated for a series of Joshua’s ‘laying to rest’ activities tagged: ‘Celebrating the Life and Legacy of Prophet Joshua (1963 to 2021)’.
+Reports have that SCOAN had, at a news conference on June 29, said that July 5 to July 11, would be dedicated for a series of Joshua’s ‘laying to rest’ activities tagged: ‘Celebrating the Life and Legacy of Prophet Joshua (1963 to 2021)’.

 In a tribute, Joshua’s widow, Evelyn, said that her 31 years of marriage to the late prophet was not without trials.

 She said that her husband taught her to understand that trials strengthened children of God.